ZHaskell/docs/_posts/2021-04-20-introduce-BIO-a-simple-streaming-abstraction.md

         _ -> ... similar to above, with no input chunk and Z_FINISH flag
 ```

-When implemented a `Source`, you should ignore the `EOF` param, and call the callback param once a new chunk is ready.
-You should assume the `EOF` param is only given once, so a loop is often needed:
+When implemented a `Source`, you just ignore the `EOF` param, and call the callback once a new chunk is ready.

 ```haskell
 -- | Turn a `IO` action into 'Source'